Steepo/pasta-license/README.md

 I find this frustrating.

 One day I came across the [SUSHI-WARE](https://github.com/MakeNowJust/sushi-ware) license: while I was struck by MakeNowJust's effort, I was a bit underwhelmed by the sushi part.
-Don't get me wrong, I like Japanese food but my Italian DNA absolutely demands some coffee: espresso, ristretto e **senza zucchero**.
+Don't get me wrong, I like Japanese food but my Italian DNA absolutely demands some spaghetti: al sugo, con parmigiano e **al dente**.

-Thus, the [Espresso license](LICENSE) was born.
+Thus, the [Spaghetti license](LICENSE) was born.

 > The SUSHI-WARE license is a derivative of the [BEER-WARE](https://people.freebsd.org/~phk/) license.